 There are two major elevator designs in common use today: hydraulic elevators and roped elevators.

 Hydraulic elevator systems lift a car using a hydraulic ram, a fluid-driven piston mounted inside a cylinder.
-You can see how this system works in the diagram below.

 The cylinder is connected to a fluid-pumping system (typically, hydraulic systems like this use oil, but other incompressible fluids would also work).
 The hydraulic system has three parts: